OpenAgentsInc/v2/docs/inngest.md

 This refactoring allows for easier testing, maintenance, and potential reuse of the authentication and event triggering logic in other parts of the application.

+## Recent Changes

+1. Updated `hooks/chat/useChatCore.ts`:
+   - Removed React Query dependencies
+   - Implemented Convex queries and mutations for fetching messages, sending messages, and updating thread titles
+   - Renamed the hook from `useChatCore` to `useChat`

+2. Updated `hooks/chat/types.ts`:
+   - Adjusted types to work with Convex's `Id` type
+   - Simplified the `ChatCoreType` interface to include all necessary properties and methods

+3. Updated `hooks/chat/index.ts`:
+   - Removed the commented-out export for `useChatActions`
+   - Kept the exports for `useChat`, `useThreadList`, and types

+These changes ensure that the chat functionality is now fully integrated with Convex and Inngest, providing a more robust and scalable solution for handling chat operations.

-By following this comprehensive plan and implementing these additional steps, we can create a robust, scalable, and feature-rich chat system using Inngest for background processing.
+By following this comprehensive plan and implementing these additional steps, we can create a robust, scalable, and feature-rich chat system using Inngest for background processing and Convex for real-time data management.